Q: Why did the chicken cross the road?

 Course Highlights

-• Learning physics from a more mathematical approach!
-You’ll learn how to derive physics equations from first principle and then apply calculus and mathematical concepts to solve physics problems using those equations.
+- Learning physics from a more mathematical approach!
+You’ll learn how to derive physics equations from first principles and then apply calculus and mathematical concepts to solve physics problems using those equations.

 Week in the Life of a PHY180 Student

-This course has a total of three hours of lectures a week.
-They will cover concepts such as Newton’s three laws, kinematics, forces, oscillations, momentum, angular momentum, and energy.
+This course has three hours of lectures a week.
+You’ll cover concepts such as Newton’s three laws, kinematics, forces, oscillations, momentum, angular momentum, and energy.

-The best tip for PHY180 lectures is ensuring you understand each fundamental idea before moving on to the next one since the concepts in the course will continue to build upon one another.
-Most lectures will involve derivations and theory.
-If you understand the derivation techniques used and apply the theory learned, you will implement your knowledge more effectively during independent study and when taking assessments.
+The best tip for PHY180 lectures is ensuring you understand each fundamental idea before moving on to the next one since the concepts in the course will build upon one another.
+Theory and derivations are mostly in the pre-class videos.
+Class time is mostly focused on examples, both conceptual and quantitative.
+If you understand the derivation techniques and apply the theory learned, you’ll implement your knowledge more effectively during independent study and when taking assessments.

-While there are no dedicated tutorial slots for this course, you will get to interact with your TAs during practical sessions.
+While there are no dedicated tutorial slots for this course, you’ll get to interact with your teaching assistants (TA) during practical sessions.
 Practicals are weekly two-hour sessions run by TAs.
-During the first hour, you will solve midterm-level questions in groups using topics discussed in lecture.
-This is great preparation for the midterms and finals and allows you to integrate all concepts you learned so far!
-The second hour is Q&A time for students to ask questions about the content and the pendulum project, which is your main assignment throughout the course.
+The first hour is Q&A time for students to ask questions about the content and about the pendulum project, which is your main assignment throughout the course.
+During the second hour, you will solve exam-style questions in groups related to topics discussed in lecture.
+This is great preparation for the midterms and finals and allows you to integrate all concepts you learned so far.

-There is typically one main assignment.
-The Pendulum project is a term-long experiment focusing on analyzing its harmonic motion.
+The Pendulum project is a term-long experiment focusing on analyzing harmonic motion.
 It involves building an oscillating pendulum at home, recording data from observing its motion, analyzing its amplitude over time, and improving the accuracy of your setup and methods.
-This culminates in a series of 2 intermediate lab reports and 1 final report.
-This project gives you good exposure to setting up experiments with minimal assistance, observing results by controlling variables and finally writing lab reports and communicating your results, which is great preparation for all the labs you will do in second year!
+This culminates in a series of two intermediate lab reports and one final report.
+This project gives you good exposure to setting up experiments with minimal assistance, observing results by controlling variables and finally writing lab reports and communicating your results, which is great preparation for all the labs you’ll do in second year.

-You may be asked to build another simple physical set-up like the oscillating pendulum this year.
-However, it is important to note that the pendulum project is relatively time consuming.
-And while the report submissions are spaced out throughout the semester, make sure you allocate sufficient time on a weekly basis to work on it to avoid cramming at the end!
+It is important to note that the pendulum project is relatively time consuming.
+And while the report submissions are spaced out throughout the semester, make sure you allocate sufficient time on a weekly basis to work on the project to avoid cramming at the end.

 How to Succeed?